fdzr/lscdiscovery/README.md

 Each corpus contains four version of the original dataset (raw, tokenized, lemmatized and post-tagged).

+Annotated development data with sampled uses, clusterings, change scores, visualizations, and more stats are available [here](https://zenodo.org/record/6300105).

 ## Target words

 - Development Phase 1 (Graded Discovery): The [target words](https://github.com/fdzr/lscdiscovery/files/8138960/population_restricted.txt) correspond to the content word (adjectives, adverbs, verbs and nouns) vocabulary intersection between the two lemmatized corpora above a frequency threshold.
 The frequency threshold is 40 and 73 for corpus 1 and 2 respectively.
 Uploaded submissions will be scored against 20 hidden words from the full target word list which were annotated for semantic change.